cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-IOTA2-EN.md

 IOTA² is a land-use map production line for large areas based on time series of Sentinel or Landsat images developped for CNES / CESBIO.
 In order to facilitate methodological contributions, IOTA² is open-source.
 As such, the channel makes extensive use of the image processing applications provided by Orfeo ToolBox.

-CS Group responsabilities for IOTA² - Infrastructure for Land Use by Automatic Treatment are as follows:
+CS Group responsabilities for Iota² - Infrastructure for land use by automatic processing are as follows:
 * Maintenance and evolution of the IOTA² chain in order to meet the needs of land use map production
 * User support